xyzmoney-tournaments/tournament-tr/README.md

 **`onRefund`** ⏤ is called after each refund in case of the tournament termination with no winner announced (see the description of `refund` function).
 With this event the address of the player who has refunded is logged.

-**`onWithdraw`** ⏤ is called after each withdrawal from the contract balance by the organizer (see the description of `withdraw` function).
+**`onWithdrawal`** ⏤ is called after each withdrawal from the contract balance by the organizer (see the description of `withdraw` function).
 With this event the withdrawal amount is logged.

 ## Functions